The Southwest Paralegal Studies Program approved by the American Bar Association

 The Southwest Paralegal Studies Program is designed to provide students with:

 - A focused, practical-skills based curriculum to prepare for a challenging career as a paralegal;

 - Guidance to support your pursuit of the degree; and

 - A foundation to pursue further study of the law.

 Program of Study

 Paralegal Studies gives you the chance to learn important aspects of the law and to gain the practical skills needed to be a successful paralegal.
 Students who successfully complete the program will earn an Associate of Applied Science Degree (A.A.S.) in Paralegal Studies.

 To find out more about courses offered at Southwest, you can use our Catalog Search to view descriptions of our courses or the Interactive Course Schedule to see when and where a class is being offered.

 Limitation on Legal Specialty Courses Transferable to the Paralegal Studies Program

-Paralegal Studies students are required to take at least ten (10) semester credits or the equivalent of legal specialty courses through traditional classroom instructions.
+Paralegal Studies students are required to take at least nine semester credits or the equivalent of legal specialty courses through synchronous instruction.